verdesgrobert/SignalRWebApp/README.md

 # SignalRWebApp
 SQL Dependency notification through SignalR

-Before launching run SignalRWebApp\App_Data\CreateSignalRDemoDB.sql to create data structure and insert example records
+Before launching create a database called SignalRDemo on your server and  run SignalRWebApp\App_Data\CreateSignalRDemoDB.sql to create database schema and data